appium/appium-xcuitest-driver/README.md

 There is a chance that the update changed something critical, which will manifest itself as `xcodebuild` throwing errors.
 The easiest remedy is to delete the files, which are somewhere like `/Users/isaac/Library/Developer/Xcode/DerivedData/WebDriverAgent-eoyoecqmiqfeodgstkwbxkfyagll`.
+This is also necessary when switching SDKs (e.g., moving from Xcode 7.3 to 8).